It's A Classic

-Recently, a car buddy sent me an e-mail, suggesting that I check out a "classic" car site.
-I guess I was expecting to see some formal sedans - Rolls-Royces, a Packard custom-bodied V-12, Duesenberg SJs, etc. What appeared on my screen instead was a badly-designed website with the usual mixture of old cars - muscle cars, half-built hot rods and nosed-and-decked 1948 Chevies.
+Recently, a car buddy sent me a link, suggesting that I check out a "classic" car site.
+I guess I was expecting to see some formal sedans and sleek boatailed roadsters - Rolls-Royces, a Packard custom-bodied V-12, Duesenberg SJs, etc. What appeared on my screen instead was a badly-designed website with the usual mixture of old cars - tired muscle cars, half-built hot rods and nosed-and-decked, primered 1948 Chevies.
 Not that these are bad cars, but certainly not classic cars.
 Which brings me to the subject of the chronic overuse of the word 'classic.'

-When I was growing up and lusting after the cars pictured in Car Life and Motor Trend, I read that the Classic Car Club of America would only permit certain cars to be designated as 'classic.'
+When I was growing up and lusting after the cars pictured in Car Life, Motor Trend and other car buff magazines, I read that the Classic Car Club of America would only permit certain cars to be designated as 'classic.'
 The car had to be both rare and aesthetically pleasing.

-Most Duesenbergs qualified; only certain models of Packard, Stutz and Pierce Arrow were accepted.
-Few Cadillacs were allowed and the only Lincolns permitted were the 1940 and 1941 Continental Cabriolets.
-It sounded like a pretty snobbish organization; too snooty for my taste.
+In the mid-1950s, most Duesenbergs qualified; only certain models of Packard, Stutz and Pierce Arrow were accepted.
+Few Cadillacs were allowed and the only Lincolns permitted were the 1940-41 Continental Cabriolets.
+It sounded like a pretty snobbish organization - a bit too snooty for my taste.

-Now the pendulum has swung too far the other way - everything is now a 'classic.'
-Classic 1957 Chevies (How many million of them did they make, anyway?
-And most were ordinary sedans and wagons - basic 150-series workhorses, or mid-priced 210s - not fancy-schmancy Bel Air convertibles, coupes and Nomads.), classic Mazda Miatas, classic Franklin Mint models, classic disco music, classic Coke, etc., etc., ad nauseam.
+Now the pendulum has swung too far the other way - everything is now designated 'classic.'
+Classic 1957 Chevies.
+(GM made over 1.5 million of them and most were ordinary sedans and wagons - basic 150-series workhorses, or mid-priced 210s - not fancy-schmancy Bel Air convertibles and coupes - although they made plenty of them, too: almost 214,000.).
+Then there are 'classic' Mazda Miatas (nice cars but hardly a Duesenberg SSJ), 'classic', overpriced Franklin Mint models, 'classic' disco music, Classic Coke, etc., etc., ad nauseam.
 Give me a break!

-Usually it was a '74 Plymouth Fury four-door sedan in a five-color paint scheme (Bondo, primer, rust, mud and moss).
+Usually it was something like 1975 Plymouth Fury four-door sedan in a five-color paint scheme (Bondo, primer, rust, caked mud and moss).

 Sure.
 Every state trooper had a four-door one with a light bar and Hertz Rental Car had six zillion brown ones.